pavlin-policar/openTSNE/docs/source/parameters.rst

 momentum: float
     Gradient descent with momentum keeps a sum exponentially decaying weights from previous iterations, speeding up convergence.
 In early stages of the optimization, this is typically set to a lower value (0.5 in most implementations) since points generally move around quite a bit in this phase and increased after the initial early exaggeration phase (typically to 0.8) to speed up convergence.

+max_grad_norm: float
+    By default, openTSNE does not apply gradient clipping.
+However, when embedding new data into an existing embedding, care must be taken that the data points do not "shoot off".
+Gradient clipping alevaites this issue.

 Barnes-Hut parameters
 ---------------------